 Alternatively, if you are planning a trip to the F.C Barcelona Museum, then you might want to double up and visit their all year around ice rink.

 Who doesn’t love the circus!
 Started in 1973, Circ Raluy is still a family run affair.
 This is a truly wonderful (animal free) treat for all the family and delivers exactly would you would expect from the circus.
 Marvel at the high flying trapeze artists and giggle with the clowns.

 If you love choral music this is a classic at Christmas.
 Every year the Basilica of Santa Maria del Mar organises a concert of Händel’s most dramatic work: The Messiah.
 Unfortunately, this year they won’t be offering it exceptionally.
 However, there will be a performance of The Messiah in the Auditori Concert Hall by Barcelona Symphony and National Orchestra of Catalonia on December 13th, 14th and 15th.
 You can see all the information and book tickets on their website here: Handel’s Messiah at the Auditori.

 Don’t worry if you have already left Barcelona earlier.
 You can also enjoy another performance of The Messiah at the stunning Palau de la Musica concert hall.
 It will be on December 10th at 8pm.
 Find all the information and book tickets on their website here: Handel’s Messiah at Palau de la Musica.

 Misa del gallo y El cant de la Sibil•la (24th December)

-Misa del Gallo would be the equivalent to our Midnight Mass and also held in Santa Maria del Mar on Christmas Eve.
+Misa del Gallo would be the equivalent to your Midnight Mass and is held every year in the beautiful Basilica of Santa Maria del Mar on Christmas Eve.
 It includes El cant de la Sibil•la, the Song of the Sibyl, a Gregorian chant sung in Catalan churches since Medieval times.
 Definitely a delights for the senses.